 Where are guests required to wear face coverings?

-Guests will be required to wear a face covering at all times they are near an Alaska Airlines touchpoint including the check-in lobby, Lounges, boarding gates, jetbridges, loading ramps and stairs, on the aircraft, during the flight (except when consuming food or drink) and at baggage claim.
+Guests will be required to wear a mask or face covering at all times when they are near an Alaska Airlines touchpoint, including the check-in lobby, Lounges, boarding gates, jet bridges, loading ramps and stairs, on the aircraft, during the flight and at baggage claim.
 Usage is also highly encouraged in high traffic areas such as security lines, restrooms and other areas throughout the airport.

 Are guests allowed to take their face coverings off to eat or drink on a flight?

 What types of face covering are considered acceptable?